Sunday, September 8, 2024

 I started researching and writing about the story of Emma LeDoux many, many years ago.
 In fact, I wrote the most in depth account about her early life, the murder and the aftermath on my blog and in my book, "Stories of the Forgotten: Infamous, Famous & Unremembered," back in 2016.

-In fact, my research from my book gained so much attention that the producers at I.D.
+The research from my book gained so much attention that the producers at I.D.
 Investigative Discovery Network reached out to me and used me as their "historical consultant" for an episode of the hit television series, "Deadly Women," for that very story.

 Back when I was doing early research on the story, I had found that the hotel where Emma committed the murderous act was located at the California Lodge in Stockton, once located at California Street and Main Street.
 I had believed it was possible that this building shown below was the location originally, but I was never certain.
 Let's dive into the facts today!